List of highest-grossing openings for animated films: Biggest opening weekend in U.S. and Canada for an animated film

 This list charts the top 50 highest-grossing opening weekends in the U.S. and Canada for an animated film.

 Figures are given in United States dollars (USD).
 Ninety-eight percent of the films in the top 50 were released after 2000 with 2015 and 2016 being the most represented years, with six films each.
 Despicable Me is the most represented franchise, with 5 films.

-DreamWorks Animation and Pixar are the most represented studios with 17 films each on the list.
+DreamWorks Animation and Pixar are the most represented studios with over 15 films each on the list.